ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Add explicit logrotate of migrid log files inside the container
    * - MIG_TEST_USER
      - test@external.domain
-     - The username of the test user.
+     - The username of the optional test user.
 Used by the development environments for tests.
    * - MIG_TEST_USER_PASSWORD
      - TestPw0rd
-     - The password for the test user.
+     - The password for the optional test user.
 Used by the development environments for tests.
    * - SMTP_SERVER
      - localhost
      - The MTA that is used to submit mails from migrid.
 Can be a hostname or an IP.